Nsustain/.github/profile/README.md

 <br>

 # Nsustain
-> On Nsustain, you can post any kind of problem you need help with.
-For example, do you want us to create a program that optimizes your production outputs?
-Tell us why helping you solve that problem would be good - either directly or indirectly - for environmental sustainability.
+> On Nsustain, you can post any kind of problem
+> you need help with.
 >
+> For example, do you want us to
+> create a program that optimizes your logistics?
+> If you can show that solving your problem
+> creates a positive impact for environmental
+> sustainability, we'll make it for you.
+>
-> Give us data to work on.
-Tell us exactly what kind of solution you need.
+> Tell us exactly what kind of solution you
+> need.
 Be specific.
-We'll be genuinely happy to volunteer our time and talent to help you solve that problem.
-We are honored to help you out because it's for the environment and sustainability 👍
+Be patient.
+All of us
+> are volunteers 👍

 <br>
 <br>